CodyAntcliffe/SnakeGameJava/README.md

 SnakeGameJava
 =============
 NOTE:  This was one of the first things I ever wrote in Java, and now looking back I see how terribly coded it is.
-It should be better broken down into more classes, use better variable names and just not be so ugly to read.
-Maybe I'll go back and fix it eventually.
+I'm going to keep the repo live so I can laugh at it in the future.

 Classic snake game made in Java.